What is a protocol converter?

 Allan Drek, networking manager at Equustek Solutions Inc. insists that, when selecting a protocol converter, it is important to choose a protocol converter that best suits your application and communication setup.
 There are three main features to consider which include:

-Connectivity protocol: The chosen converter must support the protocol used by your network wither RS-485, RS-422, RS-232 or TTL serial.
+The chosen converter must support the protocol used by your network wether RS-485, RS-422, RS-232 or TTL serial.

 Protocol Converter applications differ from industry to industry.
-Daniel Stephen, Software Engineer at datahighwaygateways.com, states that, depending on the protocols, it can be a hardware converter, software converter or an integrated converter.
+Daniel Stephen, a software engineer at datahighwaygateways.com, states that, depending on the protocols, it can be a hardware converter, software converter or an integrated converter.
 A few of the key applications are substation automation, industrial automation, process automation, automatic meter reading, vehicle automation applications and building automation.

 The protocol converter accepts up to a maximum of 1,024 inputs over 32 modules.
 This allows for flexible integration with multiple management and alarm systems using one device.
 Protocol converters are used with switches, CWDM and DWDM equipment, PCIe network cards, PDH multiplexers and fiber media converters.